dasch-swiss/dsp-api/docs/02-knora-ontologies/knora-base.md

 different interpretations without making redundant copies of the text.
 In the Knora base ontology, any text value can have standoff tags.

-By representing standoff as RDF triples, DSP API makes markup searchable across multiple text documents in a repository.
+By representing standoff as RDF triples, DSP-API makes markup searchable across multiple text documents in a repository.
 For example, if a repository contains documents in which references to persons are indicated in standoff, it is straightforward to find all the documents mentioning a particular person.
-DSP API's standoff support is intended to make it possible to convert documents with embedded, hierarchical markup, such as TEI/XML, into RDF standoff and back again, with no data loss, thus bringing the benefits of RDF to existing TEI-encoded documents.
+DSP-API's standoff support is intended to make it possible to convert documents with embedded, hierarchical markup, such as TEI/XML, into RDF standoff and back again, with no data loss, thus bringing the benefits of RDF to existing TEI-encoded documents.